Circle 27 is located by the Kilmackeown Road east of the main monument at Carrowmore.

 Circle 27 has the only cruciform chamber found at Carrowmore.
 The passage and chamber are formed of thirteen stones, some of split gneiss boulders, and some limestone slabs.
 There are two limestone slabs which were probably part of a roof.
 The passage is oriented to the northwest, just to the right of Listoghil, the central monument at Carrowmore, roughly along the axis to the midsummer sunset.
 The chamber is set in a low stone packing which is bounded by the inner stone circle.

 Wood-Martin excavated the chamber in the late 1880's, and found large quantities of cremated and unburnt bone, many fragments of sea shells, pieces of bone and antler pins, pottery fragments, pieces of quartz, and a flat bone ring, thought at the time to be whale bone, but now considered to be walrus ivory.
 A good quantity of human and animal teeth were found scattered throughout the chamber.
 A complete account of Wood-Martin's excavation, as printed by Borlase, is given on the next page.

 The monument was excavated by Burenhult in the late 1970's.
-About 8.5kg of cemated and uncremated bones were found, mixed with fragments of sea shells.
-Fragments of bone pins, more pieces of walrus ivory rings, a stone bead, 2 chalk balls, and 13 fragments of pottery all came from within the monument.
+About 8.5 kilograms of cemated and uncremated bones were found, mixed with fragments of sea shells.
+Fragments of deer antler and bone pins, more pieces of walrus ivory rings, a stone bead, two chalk balls, and thirteen fragments of pottery all came from within the monument.

-The monument was carbon dated from charcoal found in the stone packing. c.
+The monument was carbon dated from charcoal found in the stone packing: c.
 3950, 3900 and 3850 cal BC respectively.